Zondax/ledger-substrate-js/README-npm.md

 ## Example:

-Go and take the [latest release](https://github.com/Zondax/ledger-kusama/releases/tag/v12.9270.0) from repository (in this case Kusama).
+Visit and download the [latest release](https://github.com/Zondax/ledger-kusama/releases/latest) from repository (in this case Kusama).

 Download the installer script for your device but bear in mind that NanoX does not allow side loading applications.
 Give execution permission and run the script.